 And inventory carrying costs are higher for heavy materials that must be

 stored on pallets, which need fork-lift aisles to access the pallets.

-Reducing Inventory for Parts
+Reducing Inventory for Parts (raw materials)

 In order to reduce parts inventory and avoid the problems